LLM Reference

 Is Kimi K2 Thinking Turbo or Mistral Nemotron open source?

-Kimi K2 Thinking Turbo is listed under Proprietary.
-Mistral Nemotron is listed under 1.
+Kimi K2 Thinking Turbo is listed under MIT.
+Mistral Nemotron is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Where can I run Kimi K2 Thinking Turbo and Mistral Nemotron?

-Kimi K2 Thinking Turbo is available on the tracked providers still being sourced.
+Kimi K2 Thinking Turbo is available on Vercel AI Gateway.
 Mistral Nemotron is available on NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
+Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 When should I pick Kimi K2 Thinking Turbo over Mistral Nemotron?